frequency-chain/frequency/designdocs/provider_registration.md

 1. How does a user become a provider?
 1. What are the attributes of a provider?
 1. How will providers be identified to other network actors?
+1. How does one stop being a provider?
+1. Can provider status be revoked from a provider?

 ## Goals and Non-Goals
 This document will discuss the ways in which service providers can register with